AadiSrii/FitBuddy/README.md

 7. **Create a Pull Request**:
     - Open a pull request to merge your changes into the main repository.

-## License

-FitBuddy is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact